Title 17. Education

-(f) The telephone number and website address for a local, state, or national hotline providing information to sexual violence victims, which shall be updated on a timely basis.
+(f) The telephone number and website address for a local, state, or national hotline providing information to victims of power-based violence, which shall be updated on at least an annual basis.

 (g) The name and location of the nearest medical facility where an individual may have a rape kit administered by an individual trained in sexual assault forensic medical examination and evidence collection, and information on transportation options and available reimbursement for a visit to such facility.

-3. Online reporting.
-The institution may provide an online reporting system to collect anonymous disclosures of crimes and track patterns of crime on campus.
-An individual may submit a confidential report about a specific crime to the institution using the online reporting system.
-If the institution uses an online reporting system, the online system shall also include information regarding how to report a crime to a responsible employee and law enforcement and how to contact a confidential advisor.
+(3) Online reporting.
+The institution shall provide an online reporting system to collect anonymous disclosures of incidents of power-based violence and crimes and track patterns of power-based violence and crimes on campus.
+An individual may submit a confidential report about a specific incident of power-based violence or crime to the institution using the online reporting system.
+The online system shall also include information regarding how to report an incident of power-based violence or crime to a responsible employee and law enforcement and how to contact a confidential advisor.

-4. Amnesty policy.
-The institution shall provide an amnesty policy for any student who reports, in good faith, sexual violence to the institution.
+(4) Amnesty policy.
+The institution shall provide an amnesty policy for any student who reports, in good faith, power-based violence to the institution.
 Such student shall not be sanctioned by the institution for a nonviolent student conduct violation, such as underage drinking, that is revealed in the course of such a report.

 (5) Training. (a) The institution shall require annual training for each responsible employee, individual who is involved in implementing an institution’s student grievance procedures, including each individual who is responsible for resolving complaints of reported power-based violence, or sexual misconduct policy violations, each Title IX coordinator at all institutions, and each employee of an institution who has responsibility for conducting an interview with an alleged victim of power-based violence.
 Each institution shall ensure that the individuals and employees receive the training described in this Subsection no later than the beginning of the 2022-2023 academic year.